polterguy/phosphorusfive/plugins/extras/p5.http/README.md

 * [p5.http.post-file] - Posts a file, without loading it into memory
 * [p5.http.put-file] - Puts a file, without loading it into memory

-And if you are using C#, you can find 3 additional _"protected"_ events.

-* [.p5.http.get-native]
-* [.p5.http.post-native]
-* [.p5.http.put-native]

-The three latter events, are exclusively for C# invocations, and beyond the scope of this documentation.
-The POST and PUT events, automatically recognize
-Hyperlambda, and allows you to transmit a lambda node structure, without first creating text from it.
+The POST and PUT events, automatically recognize Hyperlambda, and allows you to transmit a lambda node structure, without first creating text from it.
 To transmit a piece of code to another server, you could use something like the following for instance.

 ```
 p5.http.post:"https://httpbin.org/post"